American Recovery and Reinvestment Act of 2009

 Financial Services and General Government

-Provides $3 billion for acquiring more fuel-efficient vehicles for the federal fleet by September 30, 2011.
+Provides $3 billion for acquiring more fuel-efficient vehicles for the federal fleet.
 The funds are intended to increase the federal fleet's fuel efficiency and reduce emissions while stimulating the market for advanced technology vehicles such as hybrid electric, battery electric, and commercially available plug-in hybrid electric vehicles.

 Interior, Environment, and Related Agencies

-Provides $300 million to retrofit diesel vehicle fleets with cleaner burning engines in support of the Diesel Emission Reduction Act.
-The U.S. Environmental Protection Agency will administer grants via the National Clean Diesel Campaign for eligible state, local government, and non-profit fleets.
+Provides $300 million to retrofit diesel vehicle fleets with cleaner burning engines in support of the Diesel Emission Reduction Act (DERA).
+The U.S. Environmental Protection Agency will administer grants via the DERA for eligible state, local government, and non-profit fleets.
 Private sector applicants may also apply in partnership with one of these groups.

 |Division B, Part III|